ajb96817/rpnlatex/README.md

 word processor you should use something like LyX instead.

 Equations are entered using a Reverse Polish Notation (RPN) input system inspired by HP calculators.
+This editor is meant to be operated entirely from the keyboard.
-Please see the built-in user manual (available by typing '?') for more information.
+Please see the built-in user manual, available by typing '?', for more information.

 ## Quick start